bhrt-sharma/Risk-Based-Authetication/README.md

 Step 1 :  Run the app.py python file :
-          it is using the hey13.csv which has 13 features in it , this data is from motamo which you gave us..
+          It is using the hey13.csv which has 13 features in it, this data is from motamo which is proviced by Bluebricks..

-STep 2:  OPen POSTMAN ,give the POST req pass the parameters
+Step 2 :  Open POSTMAN, give the POST request, pass the parameters.